ARCA-Arweave/arweave-id-v2/README.md

 # arweave-id Version 2

-This library serves a developer's interface to arweave-id.
+This library serves an easy to use developer's interface to arweave-id.
 Arweave-id is an identity service for the permaweb a.k.a.
 Arweave open web.
+This library encapsulates, enforces, and abstracts away arweave-id rules, for example, to prevent name masquerading.

+For an example of an app using this library, see the companion repo [arweave-id-v2-ui](https://github.com/ARCA-Arweave/arweave-id-v2-ui)

 For more information about Arweave see https://arweave.org